thunderseethe/thunderseethe.github.io/content/posts/type-inference.md

 ```
 Our function even divides cleanly into our phases.
 We generate a set of constraints, solve them into a substitution, and apply our substitution.
 The full source code is available as a GitHub repo you can check out and play around with [here](https://github.com/thunderseethe/type-inference-example/).

 We've done it!
 We can infer types for our simple language now.
 There's a ton we can do to make this more performant or infer more powerful types, but all of that can wait for another day.
 This article is already woefully long for how much we've had to skim over the details.
 We've created a great MVP that we can start playing around with, and in a future article we can start extending it with the fancy features we'd like our language to support.
 Best of all we didn't get stuck endlessly fiddling with our parser.
-Type driven design has allowed us to escape the orbital decay of parser bike-shedding.
+Type driven design has allowed us to escape the orbital decay of parser bikeshedding.